adrian-evo/robotframework-sikulixlibrary/README.md

 Obviously, image files from test/img/MacOS, Ubuntu or Windows might not work on specific environment and would need to be regenerated.
 Also for these tests SIKULI_PATH is defined and the name of SikuliX is `sikulixide-2.0.5.jar`

-Additionally, debugging with Robot Editor - RED (https://github.com/nokia/RED) or Eclipse with RED plugin is also possible with this library, for both Robot Framework and Pyton code.

-Note: Since Robot Framework 4.x is no longer supported by RED and Eclipse, the recommended new tool is Visual Studio Code with Robot Framework Language Server by Robocorp.
+Additionally, debugging with some RF supported tools is also possible with this library, for both Robot Framework and Pyton code.
+Python library debugging was tested with Visual Studio Code with Robot Framework Language Server by Robocorp, by using `debug test.py` file.
+Also Robot Framework test code from within test directory was tested with debugging, with the same tool, by creating a specific configuration within launch.json file (VSCode specific file).

 # Supported Operating Systems